Eating disorder and body image therapy with Sonya Sanmateu in PA & NJ

 Eating Disorder & Body Image Therapy

-I provide eating disorder and body image therapy for adults navigating anorexia, bulimia, binge eating disorder, and disordered eating.
+I provide online eating disorder and body image therapy for adults navigating anorexia, bulimia, binge eating disorder, and disordered eating.

 Eating disorders are not just about food